-23 Aug Youth Central 12 Alumni: Jon-Scott Kohli
+23 Aug Youth Central 12th Alumni Profile: Jon-Scott Kohli

 Youth Central is celebrating its 25th anniversary!

 To mark this milestone Youth Central is profiling 25 of its alumni throughout the years.
 Youth Central’s Youth Are Awesome (YAA) program is helping out by interviewing and profiling the alumni.
 This article is written by Danielle Leong, one of YAA junior editors.

 Jon-Scott Kohli is one of the 25 exceptional alumni being interviewed for Youth Central’s 25 anniversary.
 He was a leader in the Youth Central community from 1998 – 2001.
 He took part in the Mayor’s Youth Council (MYC).

 At Youth Central, Jon-Scott met other amazing people, youth, and adult, involved in the organization who were committed to making a difference in Calgary’s communities.

 “I was hooked.
 Once I was in, I wanted more!”

 Over the next few years, Jon-Scott took part in many tasks which made a positive impact on those around him.
 He built box cities, taught kids about street games, organized anti-landmine campaigns, wrote in magazines, and built websites, all to help make a difference.

 One of Jon-Scott’s favourite memories was building a straw-bale shed in a community garden.
 “It was a blast, and it helped me develop my passion to see that young people have a chance to succeed.
 Today, I still think young people are terribly under-estimated, and we’d all be a lot better off if they got to make more decisions in our communities.”

 Joining a Youth Central committee, like Jon-Scott did, is an easy way for youth to have a voice within their community.
 Committees like the MYC and Youth Are Awesome are excellent ways to exercise your opinion as a youth!